-Naturally, we can utilize unsupervised training of deep generative models for anomalous jet tagging, while taking in all low-level features as input, and being as model-independent as possible.
+It naturally leads to the solution of using deep generative models for new physics search, while taking in all low-level features as input and being as model-independent as possible.
 Especially, Autoencoders (AEs) and Variational Autoencoders (VAEs) have been explored for new physics searches recently.
 While \cite{Cerri:2018anq, Blance:2019ibf} employ high-level features and physics observables as input, \cite{Heimel:2018mkt,Farina:2018fyg, Roy:2019jae} work on low-level jet constituents instead to tag non-QCD jets.
 For anomalous jet tagging, autoencoders trained with only QCD jets are used to detect non-QCD signals such as boosted top jets.
 In Fig. \ref{fig:scheme_ae}, we depict the schematic of AE-based anomalous jet tagger.
 Autoencoders employ a bottleneck architecture to effectively reduce the data dimensionality and extract relevant information for reconstructing input features.
 The basic idea of using autoencoders as anomaly detector is assuming that the trained AEs will be able to reconstruct samples similar to training samples (\textit{in-distribution}, InD), while giving large reconstruction errors when applied to unseen datasets (\textit{out-of-distribution}, OoD).
 At the same time, adversarial training to decorrelate jet mass from the reconstruction error has been explored to assist bump-hunt based new physics searches \cite{Heimel:2018mkt}.